idptools/metapredict/docs/usage/using-in-python.rst

 Graphing AlphaFold2 Confidence Scores
 --------------------------------------

-The ``graph_confidence`` function will show a plot of the predicted AlphaFold2 confidence scores across the input amino acid sequence.
+The ``graph_pLDDT`` function will show a plot of the predicted AlphaFold2 pLDDT confidence scores across the input amino acid sequence.

 **Example**

 .. code-block:: python

-    meta.graph_confidence("DAPTSQEHTQAEDKERDSKTHPQKKQSPS")
+    meta.graph_pLDDT("DAPTSQEHTQAEDKERDSKTHPQKKQSPS")

 This function has all of the same functionality as ``graph_disorder``.